 Endpoint security is becoming increasingly critical to organizations due to the upward trend in workers’ preference to work remotely.

 “Endpoint security is a growing consideration for enterprises as more people choose to work remotely.
-The use of many more connected devices — corporate owned personal laptops and smartphones —as well as virtual desktops creates many more endpoints that companies need to safeguard.”
+The use of many more connected devices — corporate owned personal laptops and smartphones —as well as virtual desktops on employee machines creates many more endpoints that companies must safeguard.”